niru-27/DCS-Keybinds-Manager/README.md

 1. Start DCS
 2. Goto Settings > Controls
 3. Bind one button per device, for all the devices, under just one module (doesn't matter which, just that all devices have to be bound)
+OR
+Clear the binds for each device under any one module
+4. Click OK to create fresh LUAs with new UUIDs

 ## Importing: